EOEPCA/resource-registration/docs/design/overview.md

 The proposed architecture for the building block is presented in the following figure.
 Compared to the design originally presented in the [System Architecture document](https://eoepca.readthedocs.io/projects/architecture/), the following changes are introduced to fit the Resource Registration well into the overall architecture of the building blocks:

-- Use OGC API Processes instead of OGC API Features Part 4 – Transactions for the Registration API as most of the resource types are not features (e.g., workflows, Jupyter Notebooks, EO Application Packages)
+- Use OGC API - Processes instead of OGC API - Features Part 4 – Transactions for the Registration API as most of the resource types are not features (e.g., workflows, Jupyter Notebooks, EO Application Packages)
 - Use the CRUD interface of Resource Discovery directly rather than publish a message to the Notification & Automation BB as the user of the API directly expect a result synchronously (however messages are asynchronously and usually no feedback is given to the originator).
 The Resource Discovery component will then publish a message to the Notification & Automation BB so that other building blocks can be notified about a resource registration.

 ![Resource Registration architecture](../img/resource-registration-architecture.drawio.png)

-As described in the [System Architecture document](https://eoepca.readthedocs.io/projects/architecture/) the Resource Registration Building Block includes the following main components:
+As described in the [System Architecture document](https://eoepca.readthedocs.io/projects/architecture/), the Resource Registration Building Block includes the following main components:

 * **Registration API**<br>
-  For record Create, Update and Delete operations.
-The API is based on OGC standards for the registration of records into the platform.
-For the simple cases that a resource is already in the appropriate format (STAC, Record, ISO 19115, Dublin Core) the OGC API Features Part 4 (Create, Replace, Update and Delete - Transactions) is used to register those resources.
+  For resource registration / management Create, Update and Delete operations.
+The API is based on OGC API standards for the registration of resources into the platform.
+For the simple cases that a resource is already in the appropriate format (STAC, Record, ISO 19115, Dublin Core) the OGC API - Features Part 4 (Create, Replace, Update and Delete - Transactions) is used to register those resources.
 In cases where transformation/validation needs to take place, an OGC API - Processes interface is defined for registering the appropriate resources.

 * **Harvester**<br>
   To continuously ingest resources from other (external) data sources.
 The Harvester proactively initiates and orchestrates the harvesting capability and executes dedicated workflows to handle specific data sources.
 A workflow is a self-contained asset which can be deployed ("plugged") into the harvester and can therefore conceptionally be seen as a *Harvester Data Sources* mentioned in the System Architecture document.